Diocesan Vision Statement

 - Continuing to increase our knowledge of and commitment to what it means to live in God’s realm

-- Support Episcopal Relief & Development and Millennium Development Goals
+- Supporting Episcopal Relief & Development and Millennium Development Goals

 Diocesan Mission Plan